iiinnniii/elevation-app/README.md

 #### Windows

-If you are using Windows, it's strongly recommended to start the Dev Container within a WSL 2 distro.
-This avoids performance problems in general and hot reloading issues with cypress when using Dev Containers on Windows.
+If you're using Windows, it's highly recommended to run the Dev Container within a WSL 2 (Windows Subsystem for Linux 2) distribution.
+This approach helps avoid performance issues and resolves hot reloading problems with Cypress when working with Dev Containers on Windows.

+Additionally, running the Dev Container in WSL 2 offers better isolation and significantly improved performance for tools like `pnpm`.
+For the best experience, WSL 2 is the preferred environment.

-Do not use `/mnt/...` paths.
-Instead, place your project somewhere within the `~` directory.
-Hot reloading will not work correctly if you use `/mnt/...` paths.
+When working within WSL (Windows Subsystem for Linux), it's important to avoid using `/mnt/...` paths for your project.
+Instead, place your project directory within the ~ (home) directory or a subdirectory of the ~ (home) directory.
+Hot reloading and other features may not work correctly if your project is located in the `/mnt/...` path.

-Here's an example of how to move your folder into WSL:
+Here’s an example of how to move your project folder into WSL:

 ```bash
 # Create necessary directories